 This indicator is located in the fuel gauge.
 It comes on as a reminder that you must refuel soon.

-When the indicator comes on, there is about 1.9 US gal $(7.5 \ l)$ of fuel remaining in the tank before the reading reaches E. There is a small reserve of fuel remaining in the tank when the reading does reach E.
+When the indicator comes on, there are about 1.9 US gal $(7.5 \ \ell)$ of fuel remaining in the tank.
+When the reading reaches E, there is a very small amount of fuel in the tank.